Overview of the Senior Care Options Program

 Benefits of the Senior Care Options Program

-Via SCO, a program participant can receive all of their Medicare (Part A and Part B) and Medicaid benefits.
-Benefits may vary slightly based on the senior care organization from which benefits are received.
-Furthermore, an individual care plan will determine which benefits, including long-term care services and supports / home and community based services, a program participant will receive.
+Via SCO, a program participant can receive all of their Medicare (Part A, Part B, and Part D) and Medicaid benefits.
+Benefits may vary slightly based on the Senior Care Organization from which benefits are received.
+Furthermore, an individual care plan determines which benefits, including long-term care services and supports / home and community based services, a program participant receives.
 Follows is a list of potential benefits.

 – 24/7 Nurse Phone Line – for health questions and information